 Click Details to see details about the access request.

 The details include the user's name, organization, access start and end date if provided, business justification, when the request was submitted, and when the request will expire.

 Click Submit to submit your decision.

-If a policy is configured with multiple approvers, only one approver needs to make a decision about the pending approval.
+If a policy is configured with multiple approvers in a stage, only one approver needs to make a decision about the pending approval.
 After an approver has submitted their decision to the access request, the request is completed and is no longer available for the other approvers to approve or deny the request.
 The other approvers can see the request decision and the decision maker in their My Access portal.
-At this time, only single-stage approval is supported.

-If none of the configured approvers are able to approve or deny the access request, the request expires after the configured request duration.
+If none of the configured approvers in a stage are able to approve or deny the access request, the request expires after the configured request duration.
 The user gets notified that their access request has expired and that they need to resubmit the access request.